farshidtz/edgex-demos-wiki/Object-Detection-with-EdgeX-and-OpenVINO.md

       "OutputVideoQuality": "31"
     }
 }' http://localhost:59882/api/v2/device/name/example-camera/StartStreaming
 ```

 **[debug]** The usb camera could be stopped by:
 ```bash
 curl -X PUT -d '{"StopStreaming": true
 }' http://localhost:59882/api/v2/device/name/example-camera/StopStreaming
 ```
-Note that stopping the stream will cause openvino’s container to exit!
+Note that stopping the stream will cause openvino's container to exit!
 The container will automatically restart if there is a restart policy, but that may take up to a minute.

 **[debug]** Check the video stream:
 Test URI with VLC.
 You would see a video window: